huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 ```

 <Tip>
 When using `original_config` with local_files_only=True`, `diffusers` will attempt to infer the components based on the type signatures of pipeline class.
-This is not as reliable as providing the correct config and might lead to errors when configuring the pipeline.
+This is not as reliable as providing a config path and might lead to errors when configuring the pipeline.
 Additionally, the pipeline scheduler will default to the `DDIMScheduler` if one isn't provided.

 </Tip>